markdwags/Razor/help/docs/install.md

 It's recommended that you use the latest version of the [ClassicUO](https://github.com/andreakarasho/ClassicUO) client with this version of Razor, however it should will work with the original 5.x and 7.x clients though support for any bugs may be limited.

 !!! note
-    When using ClassicUO, some features in Razor are disabled since they either won't work with ClassicUO or cause conflicts.
+    When using ClassicUO, some features in Razor are disabled since they either won't work or may cause conflicts with ClassicUO.

 # Installing Razor (ClassicUO)